ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

-You can create a JSON-RPC instance using `weakSession`, which takes an encoding of **how** to send values to a remote web address, and returns a `Session`.
+You can create a JSON-RPC instance using `weakSession`, which takes an encoding of **how** to send values to a remote server, and returns a `Session`.

 {% highlight haskell %}
 weakSession :: (∀ a.
 SendAPI a -> IO a) -> Session